FlyingWhalesHQ/flying-whales-blog/_posts/2023-03-17-transformer.md

   print(generated_sequence['generated_text'])
 ```

+Here is the sentence finishing before our training:

-An unsupervised learning algorightm is often described as a self-learning system used for identifying unsupervised algorithms in tasks that involve multiple objects.
+- An unsupervised learning algorightm is often described as a self-learning system used for identifying unsupervised algorithms in tasks that involve multiple objects.
 An unsupervised learning system uses its own processor to identify inputs in these task conditions that
 An unsupervised learning algorightm is often employed to determine if a person is "attached" to her "likes" on Pinterest or Tumblr.
 A group of scientists believe this way will lead to information about an individual's mental state